karaposu/conversation-anatomy-framework/deprecated/advanced copy 2.md

 ### 2. Conversational Intent - Why the exchange is happening
 The underlying purposes driving participants to engage in conversation.

-- Convince, Influence, Manipulate, Teach ,Inform , Clarify, Connect,  Bond , Comfort, Negotiate
-   - Request , Exchange , Discover ,  Brainstorm ,  Investigate , Entertain ,  Play , Enjoy
+Convince, Influence, Manipulate, Teach ,Inform , Clarify, Connect,  Bond , Comfort, Negotiate, Request , Exchange , Discover ,  Brainstorm ,  Investigate , Entertain ,  Play , Enjoy

 ### 3. Contextual Dimensions - The invisible frame
 Environmental and relational factors that shape what can be said and heard.